greghorne/CoordinateInfoAPI/README.md

 Scope:

-	-	Write a Rails 5 API
+	-	Create a Rails 5 API
 	-	Given an x, y coordinate, return municipality information that intersects the coordinates.